Xero: Products

 The Xero accounting software uses a single unified ledger, which allows users to work in the same set of books regardless of location or operating system.
 It provides automatic bank feeds, invoicing, accounts payable, expense claims, fixed asset depreciation, purchase orders, bank reconciliations, and standard business and management reporting.

 In 2011 and 2012, the Xero Touch mobile apps for iOS and Android devices were released.

 In the 2019 financial year, Xero offered services relating to Making Tax Digital in the United Kingdom, Single Touch Payroll in Australia, and Payday Filing in New Zealand.

-Funding

-Xero went public on the New Zealand Exchange on 5 June 2007, with a IPO, gaining 15% on its first trading day.
-It went public on the Australian Securities Exchange (ASX) on 8 November 2012.